junghenn/Exercises/README.md

 # Exercises
-Exercises in different assortments of languages
+Exercises in an assortments of different programming languages.

 LINKS: